Better screen design and layout for websites, apps, and emails

 App button that is clearer

 App buttons do not need much detail.
 The available real estate is just not big enough to include minor info.
 Simplify for the button.
 Observe the clarity of those that are simple and only 2-color.
-The Fuzzy's Tacos on the right is clearer.
+Of the 2 Fuzzy's Tacos buttons, the one on the far right is clearer.

 The Voice Memos app